-The Max Planck Institute for Biophysical Chemistry currently consists of eleven departments, three Emeritus groups and about 30 research groups with their own research focus.
+The Max Planck Institute for Biophysical Chemistry currently consists of twelve departments, three Emeritus groups and about 30 research groups with their own research focus.
 These are supported through fifteen central scientific and general service facilities.
 With more than 800 staff – including approximately 470 scientists – the institute is one of the largest in the Max Planck Society and unique in its interdisciplinary approach.

 The directors of the individual departments are simultaneously Scientific Members of the Max Planck Society and collectively make the institute's executive decisions.
 Every two years one of the directors assumes the position of Managing Director and another is given the position of Deputy.

 In order to maintain a high scientific standard, an advisory board of international scientists regularly assesses the research undertaken at the institute.
 A board of trustees, composed of scientists as well as representatives from industry and politics, supports the integration of the institute's work into the wider social context.